coastss/Discordia-Bot/README.md

 # Gamer-Discordia-Bot
-A discord bot written in lua discordia.
+A discord bot written with the Discordia library.
 Clean and simple to use and easy to create new commands.

 To create a new command enter the modules directory, then to the commands directory, and create a lua file corresponding to the new command's name, filenames are case sensitive.
 Initialize each new command with these variables.